Skip to content

 Validation status readable

-Govern your changes, not just review them.
+Verify your code, not just review it.

-Change Passport per PRProvenance plus risk scoreMerge policy as codeVerified repair with proofFindings and incident memoryGitHub-native check runs
+Verification record per PRProvenance plus risk scoreMerge policy as codeVerified repair with proofFindings and incident memoryGitHub-native check runs

 Keep exploring